pokt-network/poktroll/docusaurus/docs/operate/quickstart/docker_compose_debian_cheatsheet.md

 ## Fund your accounts

-Run the following to see your addresses:
+Run the following helper command to see your addresses:

 ```bash
 show_actor_addresses